 Chocolate Brown Hair

 Choosing a Shade: Milk chocolate uses golden and copper tones, while dark chocolate tends to be more cool-toned with red and violet undertones.
-When determining the right shade for you, always consider eye color, and skin undertone, Cassanova says, noting, if you have olive undertones, you’re going to want a very warm brown that will appear to neutralize any green undertones in your skin.
+When determining the right shade for you, always consider eye color, and skin undertone, Casanova says, noting that if you have olive undertones, you’re going to want a very warm brown that will appear to neutralize any green undertones in your skin.

-Maintenance Level: Natural brunettes are low maintenance.
-It's a lot more high-maintenance if you're naturally blonde because as the roots grow in, you will have a solid line of demarcation from the blonde to brown, requiring a root touch up every 4-6 weeks.
+Maintenance Level: Natural brunettes are low-maintenance.
+It's a lot more high-maintenance if you're naturally blonde because as the roots grow in, you'll have a solid line of demarcation from the blonde to brown, requiring a root touch-up every four to six weeks.

 Milk Chocolate Curls

-Actress Gugu Mbatha-Raw has amazingly warm milk chocolate curls and we're truly in love.
-She illustrates just how deeply flattering the color is; plus, her shiny curls are captivating in general.
+Actress Gugu Mbatha-Raw has amazingly warm chocolate curls, and we're truly in love.
+She illustrates just how deeply stunning the color is; plus, her shiny curls are captivating in general.

-Both experts cite Like Emily Ratajkowski as a great chocolate brown hair inspiration.
-Her signature cool-toned hair is the antithesis to the notion that blondes have more fun.
+Both experts cite Emily Ratajkowski as a great chocolate brown hair inspiration.
+Her signature cool-toned hair is the antithesis of the notion that blondes have more fun.
 From Paris runways to red carpets, she's a showstopper, for sure.

 While Zendaya is the queen of switching up her hairstyle, each one more iconic than the last, we're especially feeling this braided look with warm, light-reflecting highlights.

 Taylor Hill is another model known for her natural chocolate brown hair, usually twisted, wind-blown, and paired with a red lip.
-To achieve a milk chocolate brown, like Hill’s here, Jaxcee says she’d use golden and copper tones.
-For a dark chocolate color, which is more cool-toned, she would use red-violet, copper-violet tones to emulate the rich velvety goodness of dark chocolate, she says.
+To achieve a milk chocolate brown like Hill’s here, Jaxcee says she’d use golden and copper tones.
+For a dark chocolate color, which is more cool-toned, she would use red-violet and copper-violet tones to emulate the rich velvety goodness of dark chocolate, she says.

 Bella Hadid's color vacillates from raven to chocolate and right back again.
 She's a true brunette dream girl, and we'll be copying her hair until the end of time.
-Though, she's actually a natural blonde like her sister, which can be tricky to maintain if you’re one to skip a salon appointment.
+It's worth mentioning that she's actually a natural blonde like sister Gigi, which can make chocolate brown hair tricky to maintain if you’re one to skip a salon appointment.

 Deep Brown Waves

 Being the pop superstar that she is, Normani is often changing up her style.
-Personally, we're partial to her deep brown waves or an amazing curly ponytail she's sported on stage.
+We're partial to her deep brown waves or the amazing curly ponytail she's sported on stage.

-Though one thing you want to avoid with this hair color is too much sun exposure, Cassanova says, as this will cause the color to oxidize, creating red or brassy undertones.
+One thing you want to avoid with chocolate brown hair is too much sun exposure, Casanova says, as this can cause the color to oxidize, creating red or brassy undertones.
 Protecting hair from sun exposure is easier than you'd think.
-Invest in a sun shield, like Supergoop's Poof 100% Mineral Part and Scalp Powder SPF 45 ($34) or use an all-over heat protectant which is also great when styling with hot tools.
+Use an all-over heat protectant, which is also great when styling with hot tools.

-A warmer brunette on a lighter complexion like Denver's helps create contrast without looking too extreme.
+A warmer brunette on a lighter complexion like Kaitlyn Dever's helps to create contrast without looking too extreme.
 Plus, the darker color makes her eyes look super bright.

 Healthy, Rich Curls